microsoft/live-share-sdk/README.md

 ## Building Packages & Samples

-To build the projects packages (with symlinks to the locally built packages), we use Lerna to prevent dependency errors.
+To build the projects packages (with symlinks to the locally built packages), we use npm workspaces to prevent dependency errors.

 Install all developer dependencies: